Baptiste10/Baptiste10.github.io/README.md

+## Adapt Template

+Make sure to adapt the template to fit your client identity and needs.

 # [Start Bootstrap - Stylish Portfolio](https://startbootstrap.com/themes/stylish-portfolio/)

 [Stylish Portfolio](https://startbootstrap.com/themes/stylish-portfolio/) is a responsive, one page portfolio theme for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 The theme features multiple content sections with an off canvas navigation menu.